What is Chinese (Mandarin) about?

 Connections

-Chinese (Mandarin) sits within, and is connected to all subjects within the Learning Languages Learning Area of the New Zealand Curriculum.
+Chinese (Mandarin) sits within, and is connected to, all subjects within the Learning Languages Learning Area of The New Zealand Curriculum.
 Students in Learning Languages are all connected through their exploration of language and culture.
 Subjects in the Learning Area include:

 New Zealand Sign Language (NZSL)